-In accordance with adopted City of Mukilteo Comprehensive Plan, the Six-Year CIP (and more general 20-Year CIP) is to be updated annually as part of the City budget process.
-Projects are to be added, removed, and updated with funding and cost estimates consistent with the policies above.
+In accordance with adopted City of Mukilteo Comprehensive Plan, the Six-Year CIP (and more general 20-Year CIP project list) is to be updated annually as part of the City budget process.
+Projects may be added, removed, and updated with funding and cost estimates consistent with the policies above.